 Gun Cheol Kim

-Gun Cheol Kim is a student under the tutelage of Dr. Dana Robert, focusing on Missiology, Globalization and Mission History.
+Gun Cheol Kim is a PhD candidate under the tutelage of Dr. Dana Robert, focusing on Missiology, Globalization and Mission History.
 As an ordained minister of the Presbyterian Church, he has worked for the Korean immigrant community and adopted people in Stockholm, Sweden as a missionary dispatched by the General Assembly of PCK and recently worked in Seoul, South Korea as an assistant minister.
 His research interests include the implication of globalization for the church and mission, and want to reconceptualize the meaning of mission in the twenty-first century.
 He lives with his wife and two daughters in Wellesley, Massachusetts.

 Hye Jin Lee

 Hye Jin Lee is a PhD student in the Graduate Division of Religious Studies with Dr. Dana Robert as an advisor.
 He is interested in indigenous Korean Christianity, with keen interest in the complex interplay between the early Western missionaries and the Korean indigenous Christians who have developed proto-Pentecostal ways of practicing Christianity independently.
 He currently serves as an instructor at Georgia Christian University in Atlanta, GA, teaching Church History and World Christianity.
 He is also an ordained pastor in the Korea Evangelical Holiness Church.